New video surfaces of U.S. prisoner from Afghan war

 WASHINGTON A new video has surfaced showing Bowe Bergdahl, a U.S. soldier captured by militants while stationed in Afghanistan more than four years ago, the soldier's family said on Wednesday.

 "Today we learned that a new video of our son, U.S. Army Sgt.
-Bowe Bergdahl, has been distributed by his captors," Bergdahl's family said in a statement relayed by the Idaho National Guard.
+Bowe Bergdahl, has been distributed by his captors," Bergdahl's family said in a statement distributed by the Idaho National Guard.

 "As we have done so many times over the past four and a half years, we request his captors to release him safely so that our only son can be reunited with his mother and father," Bergdahl's family said.